yamicode999/gdrive-clone-bot/README.md

 TeamDrive1 0AO1JDB1t3i5jUk9PVA https://example.workers.dev/1:
 TeamDrive2 0A10hdb1t67hjYrTyVA https://example.workers.dev/2:
 ```
+It goes without saying but you need to have access to these drives in order to search in them.
+Another thing to note that if you're using this bot with SA only and your SA group doesn't have access to these drives/folders, you can't search in them.

+After you're done, upload the `drives.txt` file along with `token.pickle` and/or `accounts.zip` and set the direct link to this file as `DRIVES_TXT` variable.

 ## Planned Features
 - [ ] Setup Google credentials (token.pickle) using the bot interface.